MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> He will win who knows when to fight and when not to fight.
+> Everything great that has ever happened to humanity has begun as a single thought in someone's mind.
-> -- Sun Tzu
+> -- Yanni